-Mathematics at Orchard Hill focuses on building connections between number concepts, geometric relationships and a range of problem solving skills.
+The mathematics program focuses on building connections between number concepts, geometric relationships and a range of problem solving skills.
 Beyond the ability to calculate, students learn to apply their mathematical skills and knowledge to measurement and data analysis tasks.
 Students learn to make sense of mathematics and communicate their understandings to others.
 Daily instruction is organized using a variety of structures to maximize differentiation to meet the learning needs of all students.